hangyugit/GEMM_Vulkan/README.md

 | `1d tiling (lds)` | `11533.9` | `99.9%` |

-The initial Vulkan kernel, [`03_thread_tiling_1d.comp`](shaders/sgemm/03_thread_tiling_1d.comp), uses a very wide `workgroup_x=512` layout with `thread_n=1`.
-Each invocation accumulates eight rows of `C`, so reuse happens mostly along `M`, while the `N` direction is still streamed almost scalar-style.
-That means the kernel does more work per thread, but it does not improve horizontal reuse enough to pay for the extra LDS/shared-memory traffic.
+The initial Vulkan kernel, [`03_thread_tiling_1d.comp`](shaders/sgemm/03_thread_tiling_1d.comp), already had the same broad tiling idea as the CUDA kernel, but the shared-memory load path was not equivalent.
+On the CUDA side, `nvcc` emits `LDS128`-style loads from shared memory for this stage.
+On the Vulkan side, `glslc` compiled the shared-memory path into scalar `float` loads, so the shader spent many more instructions pulling the same data out of LDS/shared memory.

+That is why the first Vulkan `1d tiling` result lands at only `64.3%` of the CUDA kernel even though the overall tiling structure looks similar.

-The recovery came from changing the shape of the shared-memory path rather than changing the tiling idea itself.
-The follow-up kernel, [`03_thread_tiling_1d_shared_vec.comp`](shaders/sgemm/03_thread_tiling_1d_shared_vec.comp), stages the tile through `vec4` LDS/shared-memory loads (`As4` and `Bs4`) and computes each K-step with `dot(lhs, rhs)`.
-In the graph that shows up as the `1d tiling(LDS128)` bar: same basic 1D tiling strategy, but with 128-bit shared-memory transactions that remove most of the gap to CUDA.
+The recovery came from making the load path explicit.
+The follow-up kernel, [`03_thread_tiling_1d_shared_vec.comp`](shaders/sgemm/03_thread_tiling_1d_shared_vec.comp), stages and consumes the tile through `vec4` values (`As4` and `Bs4`) so the shared-memory traffic matches the `LDS128`-style behavior much more closely.
+In the graph that shows up as the `1d tiling(LDS128)` bar: same 1D tiling strategy, but with vectorized shared-memory loads, which brings Vulkan back to `99.9%` of the CUDA kernel.

 ## Why Subgroup Tiling Collapsed At First